Exam board: Edexcel

-In addition to the general entrance requirements, the department expects that these will include mathematics and English at grade 5 or better, because the theories and concepts of the subject require strong analytical ability.
+In addition to the general entrance requirements, the department expects that these will include mathematics and English Literature at grade 5 or better, because the theories and concepts of the subject require strong analytical ability.

 The course is run as an A level, examined after two years.
 The course is divided into 4 units which study the following areas.

 - Unit 1 – Introduction to Markets and Market Failure

 - Unit 2 – The UK Economy – Performance and Policies